seyong2/portfolio/docs/data-science/computer-vision/depthwise-convolution.md

 In a traditional 2D convolution, you apply a single convolutional filter (or kernel) to all the input channels at once and produce a single output channel.
 However, in **depthwise separable convolution**, the process is split into two parts:

 1. **Depthwise convolution**: Instead of applying one filter to all input channels, a separate filter is applied to each input channel independently.
 Each channel is convolved with its corresponding filter, producing an output channel for each input channel.
+This captures spatial features but doesn't mix information across channels.

 2. **Pointwise convolution**: To combine the output from the depthwise convolution, a 1 $$\times$$ 1 convolution (pointwise convolution) is typically used to linearly combine the output channels.
+This operation is used to mix information from different channels.

 ### Why use depthwise convolution?